Main Content Start

 Practical Nursing (clock hours)

 The Practical Nursing program is a 1350 clock hour program.
-Students may complete the program after successful enrollment in four courses.
+Students will earn a vocational certificate after successful completion of the program throughout four courses.

 Information Sessions